AndyBrunner/Domino-JAddin/docs/README.md

 ### Frequently Asked Questions

 - Q: How do I develop my JAddin project in Eclipse?
-- A: Make sure that you include the JAddin framework JAR files and the notes.jar file (installed with Notes and Domino) as external files in your project.
+- A: Make sure you include the two JAddin framework class files and the notes.jar file (installed with Notes and Domino) as external files in your project.

-- Q: During startup, I see the error message `RunJava: Can't find class JAddIn or lotus/notes/addins/jaddin/JAddIn in the classpath.
+- Q: During startup, I see the error message `RunJava: Can't find class JAddIn or lotus/notes/addins/jaddin/AddinName in the classpath.
 Class names are case-sensitive.`
-- A: Make sure that the class names in the "Load RunJava" are entered with exact upper and lower case.
+- A: The RunJava task was unable to load the class.
+Make sure that it is written with exact upper and lower case characters.

-- Q: During startup, I see the error message `JAddin: Error: Unable to load the Java class AddinName.`
+- Q: During startup, I see the error message `JAddin: Unable to load Java class AddinName`
-- A: The JAddin framework tried to load the Java class AddinName but the specified name could not be found.
-Make sure that the class file AddinName.class is found in the Domino program directory (Windows) or in the Domino data directory (Linux).
+- A: The JAddin framework was unable to load the user class.
+Make sure that it is written with exact upper and lower case characters.

 - Q: During startup, I see the error message `RunJava: Can't find stopAddin method for class AddinName.`
-- A: Make sure you start your add-in thru JAddin with the command `Tell RunJava JAddin AddinName` and not directly thru RunJava.
+- A: The user class must be loaded thru the JAddin framework and not directly from RunJava.
+Use the command `Load RunJava JAddin AddinName` to start the user class.

 - Q: I see out-of-memory errors in Java while executing my add-in.
-- A: All Java add-ins execute in a single JVM under the control of RunJava.
+- A: All Java add-ins execute in a single Java Virtual Machine (JVM) in RunJava.
 The Domino Notes.Ini parameter `JavaMaxHeapSize=xxxxMB` may be used to increase the heap space.

 - Q: What is the heartbeart in JAddin?
-- A: The main thread in JAddin gets triggered every 15 seconds to perform some internal housekeeping checks.
-One of these checks makes sure that the Java heap space does not get filled up to avoid out-of-memory errors in Java.
+- A: The main thread in JAddin gets triggered every 15 seconds to perform some internal housekeeping tasks.
+One of these checks makes sure that the Java heap space does not get filled up to avoid out-of-memory errors.
 If the free space falls below 10 percent, the Java virtual machine garbage collector is invoked and a message is written to the console.

 ### Author

 This framework was created to help implementing projects which required the use of Domino server add-ins.
 If you encounter any issue or if you have a suggestion, please let me know.
 If you want to share some details of your projects based on JAddin, I will be glad to publish them here.
-You may contact me thru my [email address](mailto:andy.brunner@k43.ch).
+You may contact me thru my [email address](mailto:andy.brunner@abdata.ch).

 ### Unlicense (see [unlicense.org](http://unlicense.org))